wp-plugins/ecampaign/readme.txt

 * The verify code in the email must be entered and submitted before the captcha code because the captcha code can only be checked once, subsequent attempts will fail.
 Not that ecampaign itself does not start a session.
 However the securimage (captcha) does start a session.
+* The counter value is stored in the metadata for the page and is therefore incremented by all the campaign actions on the same page (if there are more than one).